Stone Sour (album): Marketing

-Prior to the release of the album, the track "Bother" was featured on the soundtrack for the film Spider-Man; however, it was only credited to Corey Taylor.
+Prior to the release of the album, the track "Bother" was featured on the soundtrack to the film Spider-Man; however, it was only credited to Corey Taylor.
 In support of the album, Stone Sour released two singles in quick succession; "Get Inside" was the band's first music video and it included live footage.
 Released shortly after, "Bother" also featured a music video.

 Throughout October and November 2002, Stone Sour toured the United States in support of the album with Chevelle and Sinch.
 In 2003, the band continued to tour in support of the album; including a European tour with Saliva, an American tour with Powerman 5000, several appearances at European festivals, a UK tour with Murderdolls, amongst others.

 The third single from the album, "Inhale," was released in early 2003, shortly after the previously unreleased track "Inside the Cynic" was featured on the soundtrack for Freddy vs. Jason.
 On October 21, 2003, a special edition version of Stone Sour was released which included "Inside the Cynic", four additional unreleased tracks, a DVD which featured all three music videos and alternative cover artwork.